CadeMichael/introOsSimulator/README.md

 > we both worked with eachother on the respective parts to edit/ offer suggestions it was a very 50/50 partnership.

-> Example Outputs for Part 2
+> Sample Outputs for Part 2
 > 1
 ```request at t=1660 for i=230, size(i)=10 pages, satisfied by free block of size 424
 request at t=1718 for i=146, size(i)=6 pages, satisfied by free block of size 223